bgoonz/MERN-STACK/README.md

 **Important**: The `useEffect()` logic re-runs **AFTER** the component (including its JSX code) was re-evaluated.
 That means, that the first execution of the `useEffect()` logic (when a component mounts for the first time) will **ALWAYS** happen **AFTER** the component rendered for the first time.

 You can learn more about `useEffect()` in the official docs (or my "React - The Complete Guide" course of course): <https://reactjs.org/docs/hooks-reference.html#useeffect>

+**useReducer** a reducer is a function which recieves an action which we can dispatch and the current state and then updates the current state based on the action we recieved and returns the new state which use reducer gives us in the component so that we can use it to trigger a rerender.